ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 [TOC=3]

-Markdown supports ordered (numbered), unordered (bulleted), and definition lists.
+Markdown supports ordered (numbered), unordered (bulleted), and description lists.
 To create a list, simply start each list item with the appropriate ‘list marker’.
 The character used for the list marker will vary according to the type of list desired.

 The list marker sits at the left margin and should be followed by a certain number of spaces, like so: